TRIQS/triqs_0.x/doc/developer_manual/learn/triqs_library.rst

   $ ./example

 That's it!
 You can modify your sources and then recompile with make.
-Obviously with bigger projects you :file:`CMakeLists.txt` file will change, but the principle remains the same.
+Obviously with bigger projects your :file:`CMakeLists.txt` file will change, but the principle remains the same.